-You can then overlay the events from other systems over the collected OpenShift performance metrics to determine whether another system or piece of infrastructure may have impacted OpenShift gears.
+You can also correlate your collected OpenShift performance metrics with events from other systems, to determine whether another system or piece of infrastructure may have impacted OpenShift gears.

 For example, here are some graphs from the integration with overlaid events.
-Notice an event announcing the beginning of the load test that is highlighted in purple and overlaid on the graphs:
+An event announcing the beginning of the load test is highlighted in purple and overlaid on the graphs:

 If you’re running a scalable app, you probably don’t care so much about individual gears.
-Your monitoring scales with the application thanks to:
+With Datadog, your monitoring will automatically scale with the application because:

-The Datadog cartridge automatically deployed on all your gears
+The Datadog cartridge is automatically deployed on all your gears

-Graphs and dashboards that support arbitrary large number of gears
+Graphs and dashboards support an arbitrary number of gears

 Get your Datadog API key here and define the